pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 We also use TiDB for the data middle office.
 For massive data, the data usage gradually becomes diverse.
 Some data that used to be processed by OLAP databases or data warehouses now needs to be stored in TiDB and the results fetched in real time.

 In a hotel booking application, we need to fetch lots of data to calculate if the hotel room pricing is competitive.
-The results must be given in real time, but the calculation can’t affect the online service.
+The results must be given in real time, but the calculation can't affect the online service.
 However, if the data is stored in one database, the analytical engine continuously reads massive data from the database, which might cause OLTP transactions to respond slowly.

 To address this problem, we use [TiDB Binlog](https://docs.pingcap.com/tidb/stable/tidb-binlog-overview/) to replicate data to another TiDB cluster.
-Because TiDB’s bottom storage engine, RocksDB, uses the log-structured merge-tree ([LSM-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree)) structure, which is highly efficient for write operations, we can quickly sync data to a TiDB replica.
+Because TiDB's bottom storage engine, RocksDB, uses the log-structured merge-tree ([LSM-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree)) structure, which is highly efficient for write operations, we can quickly sync data to a TiDB replica.
 In this replica, we can perform massive calculations and frequent queries, generate reports, and even build a search engine.

 We have many related data scattered across different systems.
 If we extract these data and pool them together into a single data middle office, we can apply it to different services, such as operations reporting and data subscription.